2022 FIFA World Cup Group E: Costa Rica vs Germany

 The teams had only met once prior, when hosts Germany defeated Costa Rica 4–2 in the opening match of the 2006 FIFA World Cup.

 After taking the lead in the first half through Serge Gnabry, Germany would be pegged pack in the second period following goals from Costa Rica scored by Yeltsin Tejeda and Juan Pablo Vargas.
 Germany would quickly rally back with a brace from Kai Havertz and a late effort converted by Niclas Füllkrug to win the match 4–2, the same scoreline as the teams' previous World Cup encounter.

-Despite the victory, Germany were still edged out of second place in the group by Spain, as a result of the latter's superior goal difference.
-This meant that the 2014 champions had failed to reach the knockout stage in the two subsequent tournaments following their last World Cup title (having finished bottom of their group in 2018), the same fate that befell 2006 winners Italy in 2010 and 2014.
-Costa Rica exited the competition as the team with the worst goal differential, in spite of the fact they won one of their three matches.
+Despite the victory, Germany were still edged out of second place in the group by Spain, as a result of Spain's superior goal difference, and failed to reach the knockout stage.
+Costa Rica exited the competition as the team with the worst goal difference, although they won one of their three matches.